progress-in-a-nutshell/progress-in-a-nutshell/README.md

 ## People working on it:

-- Falderappes
+- Falderappes (contributing ideas)
-- Deejah
+- Deejah (contributing ideas)
-- Triw
+- Triw (contributing ideas)
-- Saf
+- Saf (contributing ideas)
-- Benji
+- Benji (contributing ideas, moral support and some git stuff from termux)
-- Xtreme
+- Xtreme (AKA infinitygamer404, the one who made this repo because smv was busy)
-- smv
+- s-mv (actually knows quite a bit of godot)